zeeshanmahar007/Window-Forms-Project-with-SQL-Database/README.md

 ## Connecting with SQL Database

-some screenshots that how we can connect visual studio window form project with SSMS SQL Database.
+Screenshots are attached while performing all the necassary functionailities that how we can connect visual studio window form project with SSMS SQL Database.

 1-Select `Tools` opetion in menu bar and click `Connect to Database`.